Introduction and Summary

 Non-examples include the following:

-In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
+In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparent randomness, starting from a known initial state, or "seed".
 Such applications usually care about reproducible results.
-(Note that in the definitions for unpredictable-random and statistical-random generators given earlier, the PRNGs involved are automatically seeded before use.)
+(Note that in the definitions for cryptographic and statistical RNGs given earlier, the PRNGs involved are automatically seeded before use.)

 An application should use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if—